 Fighting sky-high prices

-With the average house price in the city now standing at £440,000 and 16,000 people on the waiting list for social housing, many families have no choice but to rent their home from private landlords, too many of whom have no scruples about charging sky high rent for poor-quality housing.
+With the median house price in the city now standing at £375,000 (more than 12 times the median salary) and 16,000 people on the waiting list for social housing, many families have no choice but to rent their home from private landlords, too many of whom have no scruples about charging sky high rent for poor-quality housing.

 We can't go on like this.

 I believe in making Brighton home.
 In measures that will mean more people can rent or own a home at a price they can afford, and in making sure that letting agents and landlords are properly regulated.

 A home for everyone

 - I have fought for new investment in council housing and for council to be allowed to build the homes we need, where local people want them.

 - I fiercely opposed the sale of council housing